AVERT-System/node-software/README.md

 python -m venv --system-site-packages ~/.avert_env
 ```

-The hub/node software can be installed by cloning this repository, navigating into the `data-acquisition` directory (`cd data-acquisition`) and running `pip install .`—ensuring your environment is activated first!
+The hub/node software can be installed by cloning this repository, navigating into the `node-firmware` directory (`cd node-firmware`) and running `pip install .`—ensuring your environment is activated first!
 It is not currently registered on the Python Package Index (nor is there any plan to do so in the near future).

-Note: This requires an internet connection.
+Note: This requires an internet connection in order to download and install the package dependencies.

 ## Configuring a node
-Once the system software is installed, configuration files must be installed using the `avert-config` command-line tool, e.g.:
+Once the AVERT system firmware is installed, a configuration file must be created and installed.
+This can be done using the `avertctl configure` command-line utility, e.g.:

 ```
-avert-config install -c <config_file> -t <network>
-avert-config install -c <config_file> -t <node>
+avertctl configure install -c <config_file>
 ```

 Example config files will be added soon.